aakashsigdel/LeftOffRead/README.md

 LeftOffRead
 ===========

-readers can read from the place they left off, or the cached copy of the text they selected and left
+Save your favourite piece of text and continue reading it later.